awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 Given the configuration we used above. **Try to answer the following questions:**

 1. How many Spot vs On-Demand instances have been requested by the Spot Fleet?
-2. Which Spot Instances and On-Demand instances will be launched first?
-Is the value of `Priority` effective for all instances?
+2. For On-Demand Capacity, what does it mean the `Priority` section?

 {{%expand "Show me the answers:" %}}